NovoG93/NovoG93.github.io/_posts/2025-08-20-homelab-part1.md

 #### Installing Dependencies

-> [!IMPORTANT]
+Important: If not otherwise specified, the commands in this guide should be run on all nodes (control plane and worker nodes).
-> If not otherwise specified, the commands in this guide should be run on all nodes (control plane and worker nodes).
+{: .notice--warning}

 Before we start, we need to install some dependencies on all nodes.
 SSH into each node and run the following commands: